Meet the Exosomes

 Exosomes are a key line of cell-to-cell communication.

-The more research that is done into exosomes, the more we discover the pivotal role this form of communication plays in maintaining health, in the processes of ageing, and in disease.
+The more research that is done into exosomes, the more we discover the pivotal role this form of communication plays in maintaining health, in the processes of aging, and in disease.

 Exosomes are one mechanism by which immune cells coordinate their response to an infection, for instance.
 More generally, exosomes help coordinate a whole-body response to tissue damage and disease.